 To get an immersive experience, you can rent an outfit to experience living in ancient time.
 You can dress up like a South Korean kid from the 1980s!

 It’s a massive set with so many opportunities to take really cool pictures.

 Address: Suncheon Open Film Location, 24, Biryegol-gil, Suncheon-si, Jeollanam-do

 The best place to enjoy history and culture in Suncheon is Seonamsa.
 The temple dates way back to 529 BC when a monk built a hermitage here.
 The gorgeous temple was restored to what it used to look like in the 11th century.

 Along with strolling around the temple, you can also enjoy a traditional Korean tea service at a lovely tea place nearby.

 Another big temple in Suncheon, Songgwangsa, is one of the 33 temples selected by CNN as the most beautiful temple in South Korea.

 Also read: Things To Do In Suncheon, South Korea

-Next time whenever you are planning a trip to South Korea, skip the mainstream locations and visit some of the hidden gems and explore Suncheon.
+Next time you plan a trip to South Korea, skip the mainstream locations, visit some of the hidden gems, and explore Suncheon.